Iqbal-PERCCOM/Timezone/README.md

 Timezone
 ========
-[There is also test file named current_date_timme using tzselect]

 Instruction to run the Timezone Program

 1. git clone https://www.github.com/Iqbal-PERCCOM/Timezone
 2. If you need to switch user as a root use su -
-3. make install
-4. make

-Makefile has command to install xinetd // In my machine I have some problem to run this server daemon
+3. Run the Makefile; Makefile has command to install xinetd // In my machine I have some problem to run this server daemon

 Running the program